Stop treating rest as a non-essential luxury.

 Technology has made our lives better, and easier, in so many ways.
 But we have got the balance wrong.
 It is up to us as individuals and as families to reprioritise.

-When we do rest and prioritise our well-being, the outcome is often that we are in fact more productive and achieve more the rest of the time as our bodies and brains are better able to function at their optimum level.
+When we do rest and prioritise our well-being, the outcome is often that we are in fact more productive and achieve more the rest of the time.
+This is because our bodies and brains are better able to function at their optimum level.

 Resting when we are tired is essential for our physical, cognitive and psychological well-being.
 Benefits of regular rest include:

 - Reduced stress levels (and reduction in all the negative consequences that go with stress)